-ID11 is an actively star-forming, extremely compact galaxy and $Ly\alpha$ emitter at z = 3.117 that is gravitationally magnified by a factor of ~17 by the cluster of galaxies Hubble Frontier Fields AS1063.
-The observed properties of this galaxy resemble those of low luminosity HII galaxies or giant HII regions such as 30 Doradus in the Large Magellanic Cloud.
-Using the tight correlation correlation between the Balmer-line luminosities and the width of the emission lines (typically $L(H\beta) - \sigma(H\beta)$), which are valid for HII galaxies and giant HII regions to estimate their total luminosity, we are able to measure the lensing amplification of ID11.
-We obtain an amplification of 23 ± 11 that is similar within errors to the value of ~17 estimated or predicted by the best lensing models of the massive cluster Abell S1063.
-We also compiled, from the literature, luminosities and velocity dispersions for a set of lensed compact star-forming regions.
-There is more scatter in the $L-\sigma$ correlation for these lensed systems, but on the whole the results tend to support the lensing model estimates of the magnification.
-Our result indicates that the amplification can be independently measured using the $L-\sigma$ relation in lensed giant HII regions or HII galaxies.
-It also supports the suggestion, even if lensing is model dependent, that the $L-\sigma$ relation is valid for low luminosity high-z objects.
-Ad hoc observations of lensed star-forming systems are required to determine the lensing amplification accurately.
+ID11 is an actively star forming extremely compact galaxy and Ly $\alpha$ emitter at z=3.117 that is gravitationally magnified by a factor of ~17 by the cluster of galaxies Hubble Frontier Fields AS1063.
+Its observed properties resemble those of low luminosity HII galaxies or Giant HII regions like 30 Doradus in the LMC.

+Using the tight correlation correlation between the Balmer-line luminosities and the width of the emission lines (typically $L(H\beta) - \sigma(H\beta)$ ) valid for HII galaxies and Giant HII regions to estimate its total luminosity, we are able to measure the lensing amplification of ID11.
+We obtain an amplification of 23 ± 11 similar within errors to the value of ~ 17 estimated or predicted by the best lensing models of the massive cluster Abell S1063.

-Key words. galaxies: starburst - galaxies: clusters: general - gravitational lensing: strong
+We also compiled from the literature luminosities and velocity dispersions for a set of lensed compact starforming regions.
+There is more scatter in the $L-\sigma$ correlation for these lensed systems but on the whole the results tend to support the lensing models estimates of the magnification.

+Our result indicates that the amplification can be independently measured using the $L-\sigma$ relation in lensed Giant HII regions or HII galaxies.
+It also supports the suggestion, even if lensing model dependent, that the $L-\sigma$ relation is valid for low luminosity high-z objects.
+Ad-hoc observations of lensed starforming systems are required to accurately determine the lensing amplification.

+Key words.
+Galaxies: starburst; Galaxies: clusters; Galaxies: lensed